-- contribute towards a better understanding of the determinants of health and priority disease areas; - integrate fragmented health research and innovation by efforts bringing together health industry sectors and other stakeholders, focussing on unmet public health needs, to enable the development of tools, data, platforms, technologies and processes for improved prediction, prevention, interception, diagnosis, treatment and management of diseases, meeting the needs of end-users; - 3. demonstrate the feasibility of people-centred, integrated healthcare solutions; - 4. exploit the full potential of digitalisation and data exchange in healthcare; - 5. enable the development of new and improved evaluation methodologies and models for a comprehensive assessment of the added value of innovative and integrated healthcare solutions.
+- 1. contribute towards a better understanding of the determinants of health and priority disease areas; - integrate fragmented health research and innovation efforts bringing together health industry sectors and other stakeholders, focussing on unmet public health needs, to enable the development of tools, data, platforms, technologies and processes for improved prediction, prevention, interception, diagnosis, treatment and management of diseases, meeting the needs of end-users; - 3. demonstrate the feasibility of people-centred, integrated health care solutions; - 4. exploit the full potential of digitalisation and data exchange in health care; - enable the development of new and improved evaluation methodologies and models for a comprehensive assessment of the added value of innovative and integrated health care solutions.